 Orion develops new pharmaceuticals in three therapy areas.
-Orion’s pharmaceutical R&D focuses on the central nervous system, cancer and critical care, and inhalable Easyhaler® pulmonary drugs.
+Orion’s pharmaceutical R&D focuses on the neurological diseases and oncology, and inhalable pulmonary drugs.
 Orion also develops veterinary and generic drugs.

-Developed and patented by Orion, Easyhaler® is an environmentally friendly and easy-to-use inhaler (dry powder inhaler).
-Orion aims to expand the product family of inhalable Easyhaler® drugs used for treating asthma and chronic obstructive pulmonary disease.
+Easyhaler® is an environmentally friendly and easy-to-use inhaler (dry powder inhaler) developed and patented by Orion.
+Orion aims to expand the product family of inhalable drugs used for treating asthma and chronic obstructive pulmonary disease.

-Orion’s veterinary product development utilises expertise in its own therapy areas and formulation technology, and its human drug and formulation innovations when new therapies and treatment methods are being developed for animals.
+Orion’s veterinary product development has a long history in the microbiome based treatments.
+In addition, our human drug and formulation innovations are utilised when new therapies and treatment methods are being developed for animals.